o1-labs/uptime-service-validation/README.md

 This repository is home for Validator/Coordinator component for Mina Delegation Program.
 This component is responsible for taking submissions data gathered by [uptime-service-backend](https://github.com/MinaFoundation/uptime-service-backend) and running validation against them using [stateless-verification-tool](https://github.com/MinaProtocol/mina/pull/14593).
 Next, based on these validation results, the Coordinator builds its own database containing uptime score.

+**Important note:** If block producer submits at least one valid submission within the validation batch, it will be granted one point.
+There is a table `points_summary` that is instrumental for calculating scores.
+It is updated by a database trigger on every insert to the `points` table.
+While `points` table holds one point for each valid submission, the `points_summary` holds only one point if at least one submission happened in the batch.
+This is crucial for keeping correct score percentage.

 ## Getting Started